daveredfern/daveredfern/content/newsletter/index.md

 ## What you’ll get from my newsletter

-* A monthly update on best articles I’ve written.
+* A monthly update of my best articles.
-* Links to my favorite articles I’ve read from others.
+* Links to my favorite articles from others.
-* Tools and tips I’ve discovered to improved my productivity and output.
+* Tools and tips I’ve discovered to improved my productivity.
 * The occasional closing joke.

 Would you like me to include something else?
 [I love feedback](/feedback/) so feel free to let me know and I’ll try to include it.